-In 2014 and 2012, management reversed the provisions for rework amounting to P0.3 million and P0.1 million (nil in 2013), respectively, which is presented as part of Other Operating Income in the 2014 and 2012 statements of comprehensive income (see Note 9).
-Based on management's assessment, additional provisions for rework was recognized in 2013 amounting to P0.1 million (nil in 2014 and 2012).
+In 2014, management reversed the provisions for rework amounting to P0.3 million (nil in 2015 and 2013), which is presented as part of Other Operating Income in the 2014 statement of comprehensive income (see Note 9).
+Based on management's assessment, additional provisions for rework was recognized in 2013 amounting to P0.1 million (nil in 2015 and 2014).

-(g) Provision for Contract Losses
+(g) Recognizing Provision for Contract Losses